jcrippen/tlingit-corpus/Readme.md

 ### Apostrophe

 The orthographic apostrophe in Tlingit indicates ejective phonation of the preceding symbol.
 In Unicode this should only ever be represented with the character [U+02BC Modifier Letter Apostrophe](https://en.wikipedia.org/wiki/Modifier_letter_apostrophe) `ʼ`.
-The ‘easy’ apostrophe U+0027 Apostrophe `'` is specified with the Unicode property Po `Other_Punctuation`, so it is not a letter but rather a kind of punctuation just like the double quote or exclamation point.
+The ‘ordinary’ apostrophe [U+0027 Apostrophe](http://unicode.org/cldr/utility/character.jsp?a=0027) `'` is specified with the Unicode property Po `Other_Punctuation`, so it is not a letter but rather a kind of punctuation just like the double quote or exclamation point.
 This contrasts with U+02BC `ʼ` which has the property Lm `Modifier_Letter` meaning that it is a true letter and not a punctuation symbol.
 In general the U+0027 Apostrophe `'` must never be used in the corpus as detailed in the following section.

 ### Quotation marks